kioneta/Parsing/README.md

 Script takes:
-1. Name
+1. Name (cleared from useless words)
-2. Price
+2. Price (converted to float type)
-3. Link to picture
+3. Volume
-4. Volume
+4. Link to picture

 And saves to excel file on your Desktop:
 ![image](https://github.com/kioneta/Parsing/assets/110675077/f63a8625-a771-4657-b9b5-cf50af449caf)